fatih/sicp/thoughts.md

   math.
 For example I've just learned a lot about modulo operations, Fermat's Little Theorem, what `congruent` means, etc..
 On ther other hand I really like it, but it's just taking a lot of time.
+* 1.28 take a long time.
+The question is realy to terse and I had to read from other sources.
+And this was another disaster because the Miller-Rabin-Test is explained in a very different way than what's in SICP.
+So I had to rewind what I've read from the other sources and focus only on the question itself.
+And I've just tried to implement what's being ordered in the question, though I had to check it out from other solutions.